-- 2. The designer should then select an inlet from section 5-5 and note the grate width (GW) just below the intensity calculation on the spreadsheet.
-For this example, grate inlets (see Figure 5-5.4) will be used with a GW=2.02.
-The designer will also insert the GW at particular stations on the spreadsheet when the $Z_d$ exceeds the allowable limit.
-See number 5 below. - 3.
-Designers should note the superelevation and longitudinal grade given in the table above on the spreadsheet.
-These values should be updated between each inlet for an accurate analysis. - 4.
-Using the Rational Method, determine the runoff from the flow at the high point of the vertical curve to the next inlet or $\Delta Q$ see section 2-5 for equation details.
+- 2. Next select an inlet from Section 5-5 of this chapter and note the grate width (GW) and length (GL).
+For this example, grate inlets will be used with a GW=2.01 and GL=3.89.
+The designer should insert these values in the spreadsheet only at the stations where inlets will be located. - 3.
+Designers should input the superelevation and longitudinal grade from the table above on the spreadsheet.
+Stations where the superelevation and or longitudinal grade change but there is no grate should still be noted on the spreadsheet. - 4.
+Using the Rational Method, Section 2-5, determine the runoff from the flow at the high point of the vertical curve to the next inlet or ΔQ .
 This is the amount of runoff that could be intercepted by the first inlet.
-By noting the parameters in steps 1 and 2 along with the width of the paved area and the station where proposed inlets will be located, $\Delta Q$ will automatically be calculated on the spreadsheet.
+By noting the parameters in steps 1 and 2 along with the width of the paved area and the station where proposed inlets will be located, ΔQ will automatically be calculated on the spreadsheet. - a.

-a.
 Determine the area of flow from the high point of the vertical curve (Station 41+00) to the first inlet (Station 48+50).

-$$A = 38ft \times ((48 + 50 - 41 + 00)) = 28,500ft^{2}$$
+$$A = 38 \text{ ft} \times ((48 + 50 - 41 + 00)) = 28,500 \text{ ft}^2$$ b.
+Determine flow collected from Stations 41+00 to 48+50.